-• CNM-Au8®, our lead asset, is a highly concentrated aqueous suspension of catalytically-active, clean-surfaced, faceted gold nanocrystals.
-CNM-Au8®'s catalytic mechanisms target the energetic deficits, oxidative stress, and accumulation of misfolded proteins that are common to many neurodegenerative diseases.
-CNM-Au8® is hypothesized to act as a neuroprotective and remyelinating therapy in neurodegenerative disease states in order to: (1) drive, support, and maintain beneficial metabolic and energetic cellular reactions within diseased, stressed, and/or damaged cells, (2) directly catalyze the reduction of harmful, reactive oxygen species ("ROS"), and (3) promote protein homeostasis via activation of the heat shock factor-1 pathway, recognized to dampen the cytotoxicity caused by misfolded and denatured proteins, which are known to occur ubiquitously in neurodegenerative diseases.
-We believe that CNM-Au8® is the only drug candidate in development with these unique catalytic mechanisms of action using nanocrystals.
+- CNM-Au8, our lead asset, is a highly concentrated aqueous suspension of catalytically-active, clean-surfaced, faceted gold nanocrystals.
+CNM-Au8's catalytic mechanisms target the energetic deficits, oxidative stress, and accumulation of misfolded proteins that are common to many neurodegenerative diseases.
+CNM-Au8 is hypothesized to act as a neuroprotective and remyelinating therapy in neurodegenerative disease states in order to: (1) drive, support, and maintain beneficial metabolic and energetic cellular reactions within diseased, stressed, and/or damaged cells, (2) directly catalyze the reduction of harmful, reactive oxygen species ("ROS"), and (3) promote protein homeostasis via activation of the heat shock factor-1 pathway, recognized to dampen the cytotoxicity caused by misfolded and denatured proteins, which are known to occur ubiquitously in neurodegenerative diseases.
+We believe that CNM-Au8 is the only drug candidate in development with these unique catalytic mechanisms of action using nanocrystals.
 Nonclinical toxicology studies have demonstrated no adverse effect levels ("NOAELs") even up to maximum feasible dosing levels for oral administration.
-In vitro and in vivo pharmacology studies have demonstrated that CNM-Au8® treatment enhances remyelination and neuroprotection in numerous models of MS, PD, and ALS.
-A Phase 1 First-In-Human study did not reveal safety or tolerability concerns for CNM-Au8® in healthy human volunteers dosed in accordance with the study protocol.
-A Phase 2 study in ALS suggested efficacy signals without any significant safety findings.
-Phase 2 brain imaging studies in MS and PD demonstrated target engagement with CNM-Au8® treatment impacting brain energy metabolites.
-Our ongoing and completed clinical trials and Expanded Access Programs ("EAPs") are discussed in detail below.

-- CNM-ZnAg is a broad-spectrum antiviral, antibacterial agent comprised of zinc (Zn2+) and silver (Ag+) ions under development to treat infectious disease, such as COVID-19, and to provide immune support for symptom resolution.
+In vitro and in vivo pharmacology studies have demonstrated that CNM-Au8 in healthy human volunteers.
+Similarly, no significant safety signals have been identified across all completed Phase 2 clinical trials in ALS, MS, and PD populations.
+Two Phase 2 clinical trials in ALS (RESCUE-ALS and the HEALEY ALS Platform Trial) suggested efficacy signals without any significant safety findings.
+The VISIONARY-MS Phase 2 clinical trial showed efficacy signals in the modified intent to treat ("mITT") population and improved paraclinical findings for MRI and visual evoked potential ("VEP") endpoints without significant safety findings.
+The SISIONARY-MS Phase 2 Programs ("EAPs") are discussed in detail below. - CNM-ZnAg is a broad-spectrum antiviral, antibacterial agent comprised of zinc (Zn2+) and silver (Ag+) ions under development to treat infectious disease and to provide immune support for symptom resolution.
 Zn2+ and Ag+ ions are produced in aqueous solutions using our electrochemistry manufacturing platform; combining Zn2+ and Ag+ ions made in this manner leads to enhanced bioavailability of the ions and potentially, synergistic immune system effects.
-We have one clinical trial presently underway which commenced in February 2021 in Brazil, to determine CNM-ZnAg efficacy for the treatment of symptomatic subjects with COVID-19 to prevent hospitalization and improve time to symptom resolution. - CNM-AgZn17 is a gel polymer suspension of Zn2+ and Ag+ under development for treatment of infectious diseases and to support wound healing.
+We completed one clinical trial for the treatment of COVID-19 with no benefit observed versus placebo for the primary endpoint, time to substantial symptom resolution.
+Additional exploratory efficacy analyses are underway.
+CNM-ZnAg was safe and well-tolerated, and no safety signals were identified.

+• CNM-AgZn17 is a gel polymer suspension of Zn2+ and Ag+ under development for treatment of infectious diseases and to support wound healing.
 We have demonstrated in in vitro assays that CNM-AgZn17 has broad-based anti-viral and anti-bacterial activity against common and antibiotic resistant pathogens such as Methicillin-resistant Staphylococcus aureus.
 We have also shown enhanced wound healing benefits in animal models of diabetic wound healing and decreased scar formation following burns.
-We anticipate filing an Investigational New Drug ("IND") application with the U.S. Food and Drug Administration ("FDA") and subsequently plan to initiate a Phase 1 dermal First-In-Human safety study with CNM-AgZn17 in 2023. - CNM-PtAu7 is a gold-platinum combination nanocrystal with the potential to be an effective treatment for oncology indications.
-We have demonstrated in vitro up-regulation of pro-apoptotic and down-regulation of anti-apoptotic genes in the human breast cancer cell lines EFM-19 and MT-3 using CNM-PtAu7.
-We have further demonstrated down-regulation of genes associated with the electron transport chain activity which may relate to changes in tumorigenesis activity.
-We anticipate initiating standard animal toxicology programs in 2023 with an IND filing planned in 2024, subject to evaluation of the safety and efficacy learnings from the preclinical oncology assays and toxicology findings.
+We anticipate filing an Investigational New Drug ("IND") application with the U.S. Food and Drug Administration ("FDA") and subsequently plan to initiate a Phase 1 dermal First-In-Human safety study with CNM-AgZn17 in 2024.